zxiiro/git-guide/src/commit-objects.rst

 Final tips on commit messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* **Resist the urge to use** ``git commit -m``

+  While it may seem handy at first, it promotes a habit of writing unthoughtful commit messages.
+By editing your commit message in a full editor you will spend more time thinking about your commit message.

+* **Spend time reviewing code yourself**

   If you are actively participating in a project, spend some time reviewing code on that project even if you are not a maintainer or committer on the project.
 This is the best way for you to quickly learn the best practices of not only the project but also what we discussed here as it is easier to understand the hardships of a code reviewer if you are one yourself.

 Poor man's automated release notes